Mechanically induced metal-insulator transition in carbyne

-Recently, we have found through first-principles calculations that stretching carbyne produces a number of interesting consequences \cite{2013liucarbyne} (also observed experimentally after the present study had been completed \cite{2013cretuelectrical}).
-The bond length alternation (BLA), defined as the difference between the single and triple bond length, the energy of Peierls distortion, and the band gap all increase with strain.
-The latter is counterintuitive because normally one would expect strain to result in a weaker orbital overlap, and hence, smaller $\pi-\pi^{*}$ band splitting.
-The BLA increase could counter this effect via symmetry breaking--induced increase of this splitting.
-However, the BLA increase itself can not be easily explained within a classical `balls-and-springs' mechanical representation of carbyne.
+A whole new dimension is added to the situation by the unusual effects of stretching on carbyne that we have recently found through first-principles calculations \cite{2012liucarbynes} (also observed experimentally after the present study had been completed.\cite{2013cretuelectrical}) Specifically, stretching increases the bond length alternation (BLA, defined as the difference between the long and short bonds) and the band gap.
+Although the effect of strain on the band gap is well-known in semiconductors, the present case is very abnormal\textemdash{}see discussion in Supplementary Information (SI)\textemdash{}both in the sign of the dependence and the greater amplitude ($\partial Eg/\partial\epsilon$ = 12.3\textendash{}29.7 eV, see Fig. \ref{fig:BLA+gap}), indicating a different nature of the effect.

-Thus, we begin with an exploration of the effect of strain on the Peierls transition.
-We use a simple analytical model to explain why strain amplifies the Peierls effect.
-Then, we investigate through first-principles Born--Oppenheimer potential energy surface calculations how the atomic vibrations manifest themselves in equilibrium and under strain, confirming the earlier predictions that the Peierls effect at zero strain is too weak, so that the transition barrier lies well below the ZP vibrational level.
-Since this barrier is increased by strain, we arrive at the prediction of a strain threshold whereupon carbyne transitions from the ZP vibrations-- to Peierls instability--dominated regime, accompanied by a sharp change in electrical conductivity.
-Our first-principles numerical analysis validates this prediction, placing this transition around $\sim$3\% strain (1.5--5.5\%).
-Besides carbyne, our findings naturally suggest that this novel physical effect must also be observable in other one-dimensional systems showing Peierls-transition behavior, such as conducting polymers or carbon nanotubes \cite{1992mintmirearefullerene}.
+Thus, we start with an exploration of the effect of strain on the Peierls transition.
+We use a simple analytical model to explain why tension amplifies the Peierls effect.
+Then we investigate through first-principles Born--Oppenheimer potential energy surface calculations how the atomic vibrations manifest themselves in equilibrium and under strain.
+We confirm that the ZPV level lies well above the Peierls transition energy, and the instability is eliminated.
+As this energy is increased by tension, we arrive at the prediction of a strain threshold whereupon carbyne switches from the ZPV-- to Peierls instability--dominated regime, accompanied by a sharp change in the electrical conductivity.
+Our first-principles numerical analysis validates this prediction, placing this transition around 3\% strain.
+Besides carbyne, our findings naturally suggest that this novel physical effect must also be observable in other one-dimensional systems exhibiting Peierls behavior, such as conducting polymers, charge-density-wave materials, or carbon nanotubes.\cite{1992mintmirearefullerene}